 Should I Throw Oil Down the Kitchen Drain?

+Everyone loves oil, but pouring it down the kitchen drain after cooking is one of the worst things you can do.
 In this article, we will discuss what can happen when oil is thrown down the drain and how to dispose of oil properly.

 What happens when oil is poured down the drain?

-Pouring grease down drains can clog pipes within homes.
+Pouring grease down kitchen drains can clog pipes within homes.
 This can be cleared with drain cleaners; however, the bigger issue lies within the sewer system.

 When oil or grease is poured down the drain, the oil travels to the sewers where it combines with other wastewater.
 When it merges with oils and grease from other homes, the fat in the oil gets broken down into fatty acids and glycerol.
-These then combine with the calcium already present in the sewers and creates a compound which scientists call “soap”.
-This soap begins to stick to the sides and the ceilings of the sewer whenever sewage levels are high and create what is known as “fatbergs “ which can even grow to the size of school buses.
+These then combine with the calcium already present in the sewers and creates a compound which scientists call “soap."
+This soap begins to stick to the sides and the ceilings of the sewer whenever sewage levels are high and create what is known as “fatbergs,“ which can even grow to the size of school buses.
 These take weeks to clear up and is extremely labor intensive and costly for the local authorities.

 The problem is particularly worse in areas where there are a lot of restaurants and large or old apartment buildings.
 If the issue is not addressed, the blockages can lead to utility holes and sewer pipes overflowing and even spillage into homes and businesses.